node-dot-cpp/memory-safe-cpp/library/doc/EASTL-and-containers.md

 ### safememory::basic_string_literal
 String literal class don't exist on `std` or `eastl` so is fully implemented on `safememory`.
 The important part is that while we can't create `soft_ptr` because literal has no `ControlBlock`, a _regular_ iterator would be __safe__ because literal will live in memory forever.
-We only need _static checker_ to understand this diference.
+We only need _safememory-checker_ to understand this diference.

 Allocator and dependency order